Language

 Click the eye icon to show or hide your password

-Aim for score 75%+ and crack time of years or more
+Aim for a score of 75%+ and an offline crack time of years or more

 Mix uppercase, lowercase, numbers, and symbols for stronger passwords